stdrickforce/cat/lib/go/README.md

 Gocat is highly dependent on `ccat`. (through CGO)

-As we using the thread local to storage the transaction stack in `ccat`, which is neccessary to build message tree.
-It's hard for us to let it work approriately with goroutines.
+As we using the thread local to storage the transaction stack in `ccat`, which is necessary to build a message tree.
+It's hard for us to let it work appropriately with goroutines.
 (Because a goroutine may run in different threads, due to the MPG model)

 So we don't support `message tree` in this version.
 Don't worry, we are still working on it and have some great ideas at the moment.